Factibly/factibly/fc-web/README.md

 - Use HTML landmark elements (e.g., `main`, `aside`, `article`, `section`) where appropriate
-- Apply [WAI-ARIA roles](https://developer.mozilla.org/en-US/docs/Web/Accessibility/ARIA/Roles) on the relevant components **if the corresponding HTML landmark elements are not available**; landmark elements are preferred over `div` elements with WAI-ARIA roles
+- Apply [WAI-ARIA roles](https://developer.mozilla.org/en-US/docs/Web/Accessibility/ARIA/Roles) on the relevant components **if the corresponding HTML landmark elements are not available**; landmark elements are preferred over elements with direct WAI-ARIA role assignments

-## Internationalization (i18n)
+## Internationalization (i18n) and Localization (l10n)

 The website aims to support the fight against the infodemic in a wide range of countries and cultures around the world.
-This project utilizes [react-intl](https://formatjs.io/docs/react-intl), which is a part of [Format.JS](https://formatjs.io/), to simplify the localization process of the website so that the website becomes more easily scalable.
+This project utilizes [react-intl](https://formatjs.io/docs/react-intl) to simplify the localization process of the website so that the website is more easily scalable.

-You should never hardcode static text strings unless the text is a name of a person or organization, or guaranteed to not change across languages (e.g., the website name "FakeCheck", emojis).
-Instead, you should store the text strings in the
-[messages.ts](/src/text/messages.ts) file under the corresponding language; the object key ("id") of the text string should have an unique and relevant name.
-Then, you can use either the `FormattedMessage` component or, in functional components, the `useIntl().formatMessage()` function (note that extra steps may be required), and pass in the id.
-If you want to add a translation for the text string in a different language, copy the id of the text string, paste it under the corresponding language and modify the content of the text string accordingly.
-Otherwise, you can choose to set a `default` value.
+You should never hardcode static text strings unless the text is guaranteed to not change across different locales (e.g., the website name "FakeCheck", emojis).
+Instead, you should store the text strings in the [messages.ts](/src/text/messages.ts) file under the corresponding locale; the object key ("id") of the text string should have an unique and relevant name.
+Then, you can use either the `FormattedMessage` component or the `intl.formatMessage()` function, and pass in the id.
+If you want to add a translation for the text string in a different locale, copy the id of the text string, paste it under the corresponding locale and modify the content of the text string accordingly.

 You should also use react-intl to localize numbers, dates, times, relative times and plurals.